scott-cotton/L/README.md

 This mechanism is dynamic.
 At runtime, you can set the logging to a given level.
 For example, you can automatically increase the level if the frequency of errors goes above some threshold.
+The L implementation eliminates the processing time of construction of loggable objects when filtering messages in this way.

-L provides more general middleware for filtering logging.
+L provides more general middleware for filtering logging, with the same performance considerations.

 ## Middleware